vranki/hemppa/README.md

 The module work with an existing installed instance of Tautulli accessible on the machine at the path defined by env variable `TAUTULLI_PATH`
 You have to provide an api key by using the relevant command.

-Environ variables seen by commands:
+Environ variables seen by command:

 * TAUTULLI_PATH: Path accessible from the machine to the installed instance of Tautulli
 * TAUTULLI_URL: Url accessible from the machine to the installed instance of Tautulli